OutSystems/docs-product/src/setup-infra-platform/setup/system-requirements.md

 ### Oracle database

 * Oracle 19c (Standard Edition or Enterprise Edition), since Platform Server 11 – Release Oct.2019 CP3
-* Oracle 18c (Standard Edition or Enterprise Edition), since Platform Server 11 – Release Oct.2019 CP2
+* Oracle 18c (Standard Edition or Enterprise Edition), since Platform Server 11 – Release Oct.2019 CP2<sup>1</sup>
-* Oracle 12c (12.1 and 12.2, Standard Edition or Enterprise Edition)
+* Oracle 12c (12.1 and 12.2, Standard Edition or Enterprise Edition)<sup>1</sup>
 * Oracle 11g R2 (Standard Edition or Enterprise Edition).
 From Platform Server 11.25.0, Oracle 11g R2 is no longer supported.

+<sup>1</sup> This version is no longer supported by Oracle, won't be supported by OutSystems starting Jan, 1st 2025.

 The **NLS_CHARACTERSET** must be set to **WE8MSWIN1252** or **AL32UTF8**.